-Our group audit was scoped by obtaining an understanding of the group and its environment, including groupwide controls, and assessing the risks of material misstatement.
-Audit work to respond to the risks of material misstatement was performed directly by the group audit engagement team.
+Our group audit was scoped by obtaining an understanding of the group and its environment, including group-wide controls, and assessing the risks of material misstatement.

 The group consists of four components, all of which were subject to full scope audits, giving us a coverage of 100% of the group's net assets.
-Our audit work at these components, excluding the parent company, was executed to a materiality of £42 million.
+Our audit work at these components, excluding the parent company, was executed to a materiality of £44 million (2022: £42 million).